capy-language/capy/README.md

 While the end goal is to make any code than can run outside of a `comptime` block be allowed to run within a `comptime` block, this is easier said than done. `printf` in particular cannot be run at compile-time.
-And especially as support for linked libaries increases, it'll be harder to keep the promise.
+Especially as support for linked libaries increases, it'll be harder to keep this promise.

 If you find any bugs in the compiler, please please be sure to [make an issue](https://github.com/capy-language/capy/issues) about it and it'll be responded to as soon as possible.